colin-stubbs/rpmbuild/README.md

 # rpmbuild

-Repository used to deploy/manage rpmbuild environment and .spec versioning
+Repository used to deploy/manage rpmbuild environments and track .spec changes